What is differential geometry: curves and surfaces: Directional derivative

-Note that our definition agrees with the standard definition of directional derivative if $\Sigma$ is a plane.
-Indeed, in this case $\gamma(t)=p+\vec w\cdot t$ is a curve in $\Sigma$ that starts at $p$ with velocity vector $\vec{w}$.
-For a general surface the point $p+\vec w\cdot t$ might not lie on the surface; therefore the function $f$ might be undefined at this point; therefore the standard definition does not work.
+Our definition agrees with the standard definition of the directional derivative if $\Sigma$ is a plane.
+Indeed, in this case, $\gamma(t)=p+\vec w\cdot t$ is a curve in $\Sigma$ that starts at $p$ with velocity vector $\vec{w}$.
+For a general surface, the point $p+\vec w\cdot t$ might not lie on the surface, and the value $f(p+\vec w\cdot t)$ might be undefined.
+In this case, the standard definition does not work.

-\parit{Proof.} Without loss of generality, we may assume that $\gamma$ is covered by the chart $s$; if not we can chop $\gamma$.
-In this case
+\parbf{Proof.} Without loss of generality, we may assume that $p=s(0,0)$ and the curve $\gamma$ is covered by the chart $s$; if not we can chop~$\gamma$.
+In this case,